Svadya Yoga Amstelveen

 Svadya Yoga.
 Who am I?
 Find the answer and find inner peace.
-Enlightenment is already the case.
+Enlightenment is not a fixed state.

 The basic principle of our teachings derive from Svadyaya or self inquiry.
 Svadyaya stems from Patanjali’s eight fold path of yoga as one the the Niyama’s or virtuous observations.